 When we talk about health, we acknowledge the whole person.
 Make use of the tools, resources and activities that benefit both mind and body together.

-Susan Rodriguez is a Licensed Social Worker at HSS.
+Susan Rodriguez, LCSW is a Licensed Social Worker at HSS.
 She works with adult patients who are 18-59 years of age in the Ambulatory Care Center and Department of Medicine.
 Ms. Rodriguez works with patients who are newly diagnosed or coping with chronic rheumatologic disease.
 She provides support and services ranging from emotional support to referrals for community resources that can assist in enhancing the quality of life and adjustment to acute and chronic conditions.
 Ms. Rodriguez has a keen interest and experience in the psychotherapeutic management of chronic pain.
 Ms. Rodriguez obtained her Bachelor’s Degree in Psychology at CUNY-Hunter College, and her Master of Social Work Degree at Columbia University School of Social Work.